assyrianic/Tagha/README.md

 ### Rationale:

-You might be thinking, *why not just pick a scripting language*?
-You're correct.
-One could simply choose a scripting language and I even advise using a scripting language **but** not all developers want to use a scripting language nor require one and they could have various reasons such as performance, syntax, maybe bloated runtimes.

-Besides a scripting system, the other option would be to use a native shared library plugin system.
-What's the problem with shared libraries?
-They're not binary portable unless you make a build system for every platform you plan to ship your software for and hand out new binaries for every patch and update.

-The Rationale for Tagha is...

 + 1. give C (and by extension C++) binary portability.
 + 2. be fast.
 + 3. be open-source.